 The chief executive officer of the Company determines the overall amount to be awarded to the executive officers and all other employees of South Hampton based on South Hampton's profitability, cash flow and foreseeable capital expenditure requirements.
-The amount of the total award allocated to each executive officer, and to each employee, is then based on (i) current base salary and pay levels, (ii) instances of individual superior performance, and (iii) instances of individual sub-standard performance.
-South Hampton has a wide range of salary and pay levels, and in general employees at the lower end of the pay scale will be granted higher awards as a percentage of their base pay.
+The amount of the total award allocated to each executive officer and to each employee, is then based on (i) current base salary and pay levels, (ii) instances of individual superior performance, and (iii) instances of individual sub-standard performance.
+South Hampton has a wide range of salary and pay levels, and in general, employees at the lower end of the pay scale will be granted higher awards as a percentage of their base pay.
 The chief executive officer does not use pre-established formulas or goals in determining the total profit sharing award or the allocation of that total award among the individual executives and employees.
 However, a detailed history of past awards and calculations is kept for reference and consistency.
 Generally, the profit sharing distribution is targeted as 10% to 12% of quarterly cash flow with the above mentioned limitations.
+In addition to the factors described above, the chief executive officer also considered the following in determining 2009 profit sharing allocations for South Hampton executives: (i) For Mr. Williamson and Mr. Maldonado as marketing executives, additional factors considered were new accounts brought to South Hampton, gross margins and pricing achieved with existing accounts, and new marketing strategies and opportunities; (ii) For Ms. Cook as Chief Accounting Officer, additional factors considered were increased work load resulting from accounting and SEC rule changes, extraordinary audits, administrative process developments, extraordinary training, personnel additions and investor relations efforts; and (iii) For Mr. Kaufman as Manager of Manufacturing, additional factors considered were plant reliability and performance, employee safety performance, and increased work load resulting from new capital projects.
 Specifically, Mr. Williamson and Mr. Maldonado received between 8.17% and 14.35% of their salary in profit sharing between 2008 and 2009, whereas Mr. Kaufman and Ms. Cook received between 10.7% and 23.0% of their salary in profit sharing for the same time period due to their lower base pay.
-As a percentage of the total amount awarded in profit sharing, the executive officers mentioned received approximately 6.4% in 2008 and 7.6% in 2009.
+As a percentage of the total amount awarded in profit sharing, the executive officers mentioned received approximately 6.4% in 2008 and 7.6% in 2009